erikvanmechelen/wind/manuscript/77mistakes.md

 I am damn sure yet to and highly doubt I ever will give a near-flawless performance.

-There are just too many mistakes, not to mention pitfalls, into which one can unknowingly walk.
+There are just too many mistakes available.
+Too many pitfalls into which one can unknowingly walk.

 Here's just a few of them.
 Maybe you can think of more.